Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Abstract

 \section{Abstract}

 { Numerous high-$z$ galaxies have recently been observed with the James Webb Space Telescope (JWST), providing new insights into early galaxy evolution.
-Their physical properties are typically derived through spectral energy distribution (SED) fitting, but the reliability of this approach for such early systems remains uncertain.
-Applying \bagpipes\ on simulated SEDs at $z=6$ from the \sphinx\ cosmological simulation, we examine uncertainties in the recovery of stellar masses, star formation rates ($\mathrm{SFR}_{10}$), and stellar metallicities from mock JWST/Near-Infrared Camera photometry.
-Even without dust or emission lines, fitting the intrinsic stellar continuum overestimates the stellar mass by about 60\% on average (and by up to a factor of five for low-mass galaxies with recent starbursts) and underestimates $\mathrm{SFR}_{10}$ by a factor of two, owing to inaccurate star formation histories and age–metallicity degeneracies.
-The addition of dust and nebular emission further amplifies these biases, yielding offsets of approximately +0.3 and –0.4 dex in stellar mass and $\mathrm{SFR}_{10}$, respectively, while leaving stellar metallicities largely unconstrained.
-Incorporating bands free of strong emission lines, such as F410M, helps mitigate stellar mass overestimation by disentangling line emission from older stellar populations.
-We also find that best-fit or likelihood-weighted estimates are generally more accurate than median posterior values.
-Although stellar mass functions are reproduced reasonably well, the slope of the star formation main sequence depends sensitively on the adopted fitting model.
+Their physical properties are typically derived through spectral energy distribution (SED) fitting, but the reliability of this approach remains uncertain owing to limited constraints on star formation histories (SFHs) and on the contribution from emission for such early systems.
+Applying \bagpipes\ on simulated SEDs with $\mathrm{SFR}_{10}>0.3\,\msunyr$ at $z=6$ from the \sphinx\ cosmological simulation, we examine the uncertainties related to the recovery of stellar masses, star formation rates ($\mathrm{SFR}_{10}$), and stellar metallicities from mock JWST/Near-Infrared Camera photometry, spanning F115W--F444W.
+Even without dust or emission lines, fitting the intrinsic stellar continuum overestimates the stellar mass by about 60\%, on average (and by up to a factor of five for low-mass galaxies with recent starbursts).
+It also underestimates the $\mathrm{SFR}_{10}$ by a factor of 2, due to inaccurate SFHs and age–metallicity degeneracies.
+In full SED-fitting models that include dust attenuation and nebular emission, stellar mass estimates are primarily affected by age–metallicity degeneracy and emission lines.
+Short-term SFRs are most sensitive to dust attenuation and nebular emission, while long-term SFRs additionally depend on the assumed SFHs.
+Incorporating bands that are free of strong emission lines, such as F410M, helps mitigate stellar mass overestimation by disentangling line emission from older stellar populations.
+We also find that best fit or likelihood-weighted estimates are generally more accurate than median posterior values.
+Although stellar mass functions are reproduced reasonably well (particularly when the minimum-$\chi^2$ estimates are used), the slope of the main sequence of star formation acutely depends on the adopted fitting model.
 Overall, these results underscore the importance of careful modelling when interpreting high-$z$ photometry, particularly for galaxies with recent star formation burst and/or strong emission lines, to minimise systematic biases in derived physical properties. }

 \keywords{Galaxies: high-redshift -- Galaxies: evolution -- Galaxies: star formation}

 \titlerunning{Uncertainties in SED fitting}